 - a.
-A 2.25% salary increase effective from the first full pay period on or after 1/7/2019. - b.
-A 2.25% salary increase effective from the first full pay period on or after 1/7/2020 or an increase equivalent to the Consumer Price Index for All Groups Adelaide for the 12 month period ending 31 March 2020 as issued by the Australian Bureau of Statistics plus 0.25%, whichever is greater. - c.
-A further 2.25% salary increase effective from the first full pay period on or after 1/7/2021 or an increase equivalent to the Consumer Price Index for All Groups Adelaide for the 12 month period ending 31 March 2021 as issued by the Australian Bureau of Statistics plus 0.25%, whichever is greater.
+A 2.5% wage increase effective from the first full pay period on or after 1 July 2022 or an increase equivalent to the Consumer Price Index as applies for All Groups Adelaide for the 12 month period ending 31 March 2022 (as issued by the Australian Bureau of Statistics) whichever is the greater. - b.
+A 2% wage increase effective from the first full pay period on or after 1 July 2023 or an increase equivalent to the Consumer Price Index as applies for All Groups Adelaide for the 12 month period ending 31 March 2023 (as issued by the Australian Bureau of Statistics) plus 0.25% whichever is the greater. - c.
+A 2% wage increase effective from the first full pay period on or after 1 July 2024 or an increase equivalent to the Consumer Price Index as applies for All Groups Adelaide for the 12 month period ending 31 March 2024 (as issued by the Australian Bureau of Statistics) plus 0.25% whichever is the greater.